Compare School Options

 What Can You Expect from an Online Master’s in Addictions and Recovery Program?

-The best online master’s in addictions and recovery degree programs offer accelerated programs for those who can handle more than a full course load in a semester, allowing students to complete it in 18 months or less.
+Some online master’s in addictions and recovery degree programs offer an accelerated option for those who can handle more than a full course load in a semester, allowing students to earn their degree in 18 months or less.

-Master-level students in addictions and recovery programs have requirements other than courses, including one or more of the following:
+Master’s-level students in addictions and recovery programs typically have requirements other than courses, including one or more of the following:

 • Practicum